glennj/exercism.io/python/simple-linked-list/README.md

 # Simple Linked List

+Welcome to Simple Linked List on Exercism's Python Track.
+If you need help running the tests or submitting your code, check out `HELP.md`.

+## Instructions

 Write a simple linked list implementation that uses Elements and a List.

 The linked list is a fundamental data structure in computer science,